TrainWeb.org Facebook Page

 Brooks-Scanlon #102 in the Bend mill.
 Jerry Lamper collection.

-The Brooks-Scanlon mill remained active until 1980, when it was merged into the Diamond International Corporation.
-The sawmill remained open and active until 1994, when it was finally closed.
+The Brooks-Scanlon mill remained active until 1980, when it merged into the Diamond International Corporation.
+The sawmill remained open and active until 1994, when it finally closed.
 Most of the sawmill buildings have been torn down, with the entire mill site now turned into an upscale shopping facility know as "The Old Mill District".
 The old railroad grade towards Sisters is still very much in evidence.
 One of the diesels still exists in Washington, and one of the steam locomotives also exists in a park in Corvallis, Oregon.
 Meanwhile, the Brooks-Scanlon Lumber Company morphed into Brooks Resources, which is still a pillar of the Bend community and in many ways led the transition from a timber town to the tourist destination the city has become.

 In addition to the logging railroad, Brooks-Scanlon also had a narrow gauge in plant switching railroad.
 Jeff Moore collection.